Chronology

 “I never ever in my wildest dreams when I came to Nashville with my precious wife and son dreamed that this would happen.
 To think that now my name will be added along with all these great country artists.
 Thank you.”

-Charlie celebrates 50 years of music and is officially inducted into the Grand Ole Opry.
+Charlie celebrates 50 years of making music and is officially inducted into the Grand Ole Opry.

 March 4th, Charlie Daniels is honored by the Country Radio Broadcasters at theCountry Music DJ and Radio Hall of Fame Dinner and Awards ceremony in Nashville, where he receives the Career Achievement Award.